apache/cordova-docs/www/docs/en/dev/guide/appdev/security/index.md

     specific language governing permissions and limitations
     under the License.

-title: Security Guide
+title: Manage App's Security
-toc_title: Manage security
+toc_title: Security
 description: Information and tips for building a secure application.
 ---

-# Security Guide
+# Security

 The following guide includes some security best practices that you should consider when developing a Cordova application.
 Please be aware that security is a very complicated topic and therefore this guide is not exhaustive.
 If you believe you can contribute to this guide, please feel free to create a pull request in Cordova's [cordova-docs](https://github.com/apache/cordova-docs/issues) repository.
 This guide is designed to be applicable to general Cordova development (all platforms) but special platform-specific considerations will be noted.